Autopsy review: Man slain by police in Alabama mall was shot from behind

 Police said Bradford, a black man, made a chaotic situation worse by drawing his own handgun, leading an officer to see him as a threat and open fire on him.
 Even after acknowledging the wrong man had been killed, police said Bradford “may have been involved in some aspect” of precipitating events.

-The man since accused of being the shooter was arrested a week later in Georgia on suspicion of attempted murder. [nL2N1Y41WK]
+The man since accused of being the shooter was arrested a week later in Georgia on suspicion of attempted murder.

 By then, the case had attracted wide attention, with protesters from the Black Lives Matter movement branding the shooting as the latest example of police targeting minorities with unnecessary lethal force.